RachelMatlis/FacebookDesktopApp/README.md

 # Facebook desktop application using Facebook SDK and FbGraphApiWrapper

-A winForms application that communicates with Facebook and provide basic features like: post new status, change profile/cover picture, displays user profile data (full name, posts, profile/cover picturs, birthday date, etc..) and displays user lists like frinds, events
+A winForms application that communicates with Facebook and provide basic features like post new status, change profile/cover picture, displays user profile data (full name, posts, profile/cover picturs, birthday date, etc..) and displays user lists like frinds, events